-1869 1870 17.6 • vertime worked during suspended operations will be compensated according 8, Overtime. ng to 1871 1872 17.7 ployee who is on approved leave for reasons other than the suspended operations that their leave restored upon notice of a suspended operations. ations 1873 1874 1875 1876 1877 17.8 above to we cause work location remains fully operational, the options listed in Subsection 17 will be made available to employees who are unable to report to work, must a late, or are unable to remain at work due to severe inclement weather, cond by severe inclement weather, or a natural disaster.
-In addition, employees may be for childcare or eldercare emergencies, if applicable, per Article 12.2 E. report litions 1878 1879 17.9 suspended operations when there are unsafe driving conditions or other has sident or designee may allow off duty employees to remain at the college. zards, 1880 1881 - of this proposal, the Employer proposes to remove all reference to suspended e from the CBA.]
-1882 ARTICLE 18 1883 1884 MISCELLANEOUS PAID LEAVES 1885 18.1 Bere ement Leave 1886 1887 A. An employee is entitled to up to three (3) days of paid bereavement leave for death of their family member or household member. or the 1888 1889 B. The Employer may require verification of the family member's or hous member's death. ehold 1890 1891 1892 1893 1894 C. In addition to paid bereavement leave, the Employer may approve the employer request to use compensatory time, sick leave, vacation leave, personal hopersonal leave day or leave without pay for the purposes of bereavement accordance with this Agreement. liday, 1895 D. A family member is defined as: 1896 1897 1898 1.
-Child, including biological, adopted, or foster child, stepchild, grand or child who the parent stands in loco parentis, is a legal guardian or facto parent, regardless of age or dependency; 1899 1900 1901 2.
-Biological, adoptive, de facto, or foster parent, stepparent, or legal gua of an employee or the employee's spouse or registered domestic partn person who stood in loco parentis when the employee was a minor ch ner, or
+1869 1870 17.6 • overtime worked during suspended operations will be compensated according to le 8, Overtime.
+1871 1872 17.7 mployee who is on approved leave for reasons other than the suspended operations not have their leave restored upon notice of a suspended operations.
+1873 1874 1875 1876 1877 17.8 above to wo cause If the work location remains fully operational, the options listed in Subsection 17.4 B, above, will be made available to employees who are unable to report to work, must report to work late, or are unable to remain at work due to severe inclement weather, conditions caused by severe inclement weather, or a natural disaster.
+In addition, employees may use sick leave for childcare or eldercare emergencies, if applicable, per Article 12.2 E. 1878 1879 17.9 ng suspended operations when there are unsafe driving conditions or other hazards, resident or designee may allow off duty employees to remain at the college.
+1880 1881 • rt of this proposal, the Employer proposes to remove all reference to suspended ave from the CBA.]
+1882 ARTICLE 18 1883 1884 MISCELLANEOUS PAID LEAVES 1885 18.1 Berea avement Leave 1886 1887 A. An employee is entitled to up to three (3) days of paid bereavement leave for the death of their family member or household member.
+1888 1889 B. The Employer may require verification of the family member's or household member's death.
+1890 1891 1892 1893 1894 C. In addition to paid bereavement leave, the Employer may approve the employee's request to use compensatory time, sick leave, vacation leave, personal holiday, personal leave day or leave without pay for the purposes of bereavement and in accordance with this Agreement.
+1895 D. A family member is defined as: 1896 1897 1898 1.
+Child, including biological, adopted, or foster child, stepchild, grandchild, or child who the parent stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency; 1899 1900 1901 2.
+Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or person who stood in loco parentis when the employee was a minor child;